Menu

 classDef last fill:#baffc9

-Tip: In Jupyter notebooks, render a PNG right away with from IPython.display import Image, display then display(Image(chat_app.get_graph().draw_mermaid_png())).
-This calls the Mermaid.ink API, so you need web access.
+Tip: Working in a Jupyter notebook?
+Render a PNG inline with `from IPython.display import Image, display` then `display(Image(chat_app.get_graph().draw_mermaid_png()))`.
+This hits the Mermaid.ink API, so you’ll need internet access.

-Use debug=True when compiling.
-This prints every state change to the console, so you can see what each node got and what it sent back.
+Pass debug=True to .compile().
+This prints every state transition, so you can trace exactly what each node received and returned.

 python